GrahamArden/notes/work/psqa/halcyon_psqa.md

 - Append "PD" to the plan ID and change the plan name to the form: "OriginalCourseName/OriginalPlanName"
 - Remove any gating
 - Planning approve the PD plan
+- Check the plan has scheduled correctly and images have been added (This should be automatic for Halcyon patients)
+- Schedule a "Portal Dosimetry QA MMeasurement" for the patient at the end of the day's list on HL2.
+If the patient needs a quick turnaround discuss with the treatment staff on the machine.
+- Complete the task